Bochoxic/MLOPS_Tomato_Project/reports/README.md

 -	load the configuration file inside your script (using hydra) that incorporates the hyperparameters into the script
 -	Run the script
--	By default hydra will write the results to a ‘outputs’ folder To reproduce an experiment one would have to choose the .yaml file of the experiment wanted and run the script providing that configuration file as an argument.
-In our case, right now, we just have one experiment (‘exp1.yaml), so we run the training script without argument: `python src/models/train_model.py`
+-	By default hydra will write the results to a ‘outputs’ folder To reproduce an experiment one would have to choose the .yaml file of the experiment wanted and select it in the config_default.yaml, which is the high-level configuration file.
+So, the following command should be use to reproduce the experiment once the config file have been set up: `python src/models/train_model.py`

 ### Question 14